7 min read

 Key Facts:

-Q:What is white coat syndrome?
+Q:What is white coat hypertension?

-Q:Is white coat syndrome dangerous?
+Q:Is white coat hypertension dangerous?

 It happens when your blood pressure rises in medical settings due to anxiety or stress.
 You're not imagining it—it's a real physiological response that affects up to 30% of people who get their blood pressure checked.

-What Causes White Coat Syndrome?
+What Causes White Coat Hypertension?

 The underlying cause is your body's stress response.
 When you're anxious—even if you don't feel particularly nervous—your sympathetic nervous system kicks in.
 This releases stress hormones like adrenaline and cortisol, which cause your heart to beat faster and your blood vessels to constrict.